Code-Institute-Submissions/louis-bacon-portfolio-2/README.md

         A coming soon logo with under construction emojis either side.
 The UC emojis are increased in height on extra-large screen sizes so that they are not dwarfed by the middle image.
 All images decrease at the same rate so that they remain on one line as screen size is decreased except for small screens, where the right-hand side emoji disappears and the left-hand emoji sits on top of the logo and is centred rather than aligned left.
 This creates a more symmetrical display that is easier on the user's eye.
     </li>
     <li>
-        The same alert box as on the home page, with the same code and spacing rules in place.
+        The same alert box as on the main shop page, with the same code and spacing rules in place.
     </li>
 </ul>